People are the beating heart of Kia Puāwai.

 MBA, University of Auckland

-A passionate advocate for young people, Marion has focused her career on creating positive change for tamariki, rangatahi and whanau.
+A passionate advocate for young people, Marion has focused her career on creating positive change for tamariki, rangatahi and whānau.
 Alongside senior leadership roles for organisations including Child Youth and Family and Presbyterian Support Northern, she has worked in the DHB and finance sectors, and is a member of the Institute of Directors.
-Marion is married to Paul and they have two awesome sons, two wonderful daughters-in-law and three amazing grandchildren (so far!)
+Marion is married to Paul, and they have two awesome sons, two wonderful daughters-in-law, and three amazing grandchildren (so far!)

-Ngāti Patupō, Ngaati Mahuta, Ngaati Hikairo, Ngaati Te Wehi, Ngāti Mahanga.
+Ngāti Patupō, Ngaati Mahuta, Ngaati Hikairo, Ngaati Te Wehi, Ngāti Mahanga

 MSc (Criminological Psychology), Registered Psychologist

-Louisa spent many years as a Forensic Psychologist in both practitioner and leadership roles within the UK Prison Service and Ara Poutama Aotearoa.
+Louisa spent many years as a forensic psychologist in both practitioner and leadership roles within the UK Prison Service and Ara Poutama Aotearoa.
 Having specialised in offending risk assessment and rehabilitation, she has a keen focus on helping to create positive long-term outcomes for tamariki and rangatahi.
 Louisa passionately champions a client-focused approach to delivering best practice through evidence-based approaches that are grounded in strong indigenous knowledge and understanding.

 Rev Suamalie provides both Tuvaluan and Tokelauan community representation on our Pasifika Matua Council.
-He hails from Nukulaelae, Tuvalu - and is descended from Tokelau, Tongarewa, Kiribati, Tonga and Samoa.
+He hails from Nukulaelae, Tuvalu, and is descended from Tokelau, Tongarewa, Kiribati, Tonga and Samoa.
 He wears a multitude of hats as a servant leader for his respective communities, including being an ordained Minister of the Christian Church of Tuvalu.
 He has extensive experience working in the NGO, health and wellbeing sectors.
-Rev Suamalie sits across many agency and community boards and advisory groups, and has been awarded the Grand of the Dignity of Ordinary Member of the Civil Division of the Order of the British Empire.
+Rev Suamalie sits across many agency and community boards and advisory groups and has been awarded the Grand of the Dignity of Ordinary Member of the Civil Division of the Order of the British Empire.

 Le Afioga o Alaelua Malesala Malesala provides Samoan community representation on our Kaunisela.
-Alaelua lives in Kawhia and holds strong martial affiliations to Tainui iwi.
+Alaelua lives in Kawhia and holds strong marital affiliations to Tainui iwi.
 He is a proud father of three children.
-A Samoan cultural knowledge holder, Alaelua is a former member of the Auckland District Health Board Pasifika Matua Council and a Pasifika Advisor for the Pasifika Education Centre.
+A Samoan cultural knowledge holder, Alaelua is a former member of the Auckland District Health Board Pasifika Matua Council and a Pasifika advisor for the Pasifika Education Centre.
 He is a Samoan language interpreter and translator for resources and is currently the co-director for his Māori and Pasifika Support Services.

-Matua Frances Lagi, is of Fijian descent and married to Rev Atunaisa D Lagi.
+Matua Frances Lagi is of Fijian descent and married to Rev Atunaisa D Lagi.
 They have three adult children and five grandchildren.
-Her background is in business management, and 20 years ago she moved into Pastoral Counselling.
-In 2013 she graduated with a Bachelor in Counselling, and she is currently employed with Raukura Hauora O Tainui, in the Whanau Ora Service.
+Her background is in business management, and 20 years ago she moved into pastoral counselling.
+In 2013 she graduated with a Bachelor in Counselling, and she is currently employed with Raukura Hauora O Tainui, in the Whanau Ora service.

 Matua Henry is of Samoan and Tokelau heritage.
 He has extensive experience in the youth and disability sectors and working with Pasifika communities in recruitment, employment coaching and placement.
-Before joining Kia Puāwai as an employment coach at Youth Services West, Henry worked as an employment specialist at Quality Education Services, Youthline and WINZ.
+Before joining Kia Puāwai as an employment coach at Youth Service West, Henry worked as an employment specialist at Quality Education Services, Youthline and WINZ.
 His previous leadership roles include being on the board for Tula’i Fa’atasi Inc, acting chairperson for the Arahura Trust, and a board member for the Auckland Refugee Community Coalition.

 Pasifika Principal Advisor